Denton Family Lawyer

 A Texas family court will have the best interests of the child as the overriding consideration in custody cases.
 The court will start with a presumption that those best interests are served by the parents having equal custody.
 But presumptions in a court of law can be challenged.

 If you were the spouse who sacrificed in your career to be home with the kids, your lawyer can make the case that the best interests of the children are served by living with you full-time.
-Your soon-to-be ex would still have visitation rights of course, but you could get primary physical custody under circumstances like these.
+Your soon-to-be ex would still have visitation rights, of course, but you could get primary physical custody under circumstances like these.

 Or perhaps you were the spouse that had to bring in the income and needed to be at the office when you might have preferred to be at an extracurricular activity.
 Now, your soon-to-be ex is leaving the area for a job.
-Your lawyer can make the case that the best interests of the children are served by staying in the town and school district they grew up in.
+Your lawyer can make the case that the interests of the children are served by staying in the town and school district they grew up in.

 One thing to note—getting primary physical custody does not automatically lend itself to primary legal custody.
 Judges are often quite open to the idea of shared legal custody on big decisions, while granting primary physical custody to one parent, in the interests of stability for the children.

-The Basics of Spousal Maintenance
+Understanding Spousal Maintenance

 Spousal maintenance—or alimony, as you may have heard it colloquially referred to as—is aimed at allowing both spouses to meet living expenses after the divorce, even if one of them earned a significantly higher income during the marriage.